Are you looking for advice on the best plants for outdoor pots?

 This is another traditionally large plant that has recently been introduced as a dwarf variety for container gardeners.
 Dwarf lavatera (or mallow) is a tough plant that will cope with a bit of neglect, and produces masses of pale pink blooms on tall stems.
 It’s another great plant for pollinating insects too.

 Lavender is a traditional cottage garden plant, but it also looks amazing in a more contemporary setting.
+You can also plant lavender in pots.
 Choose a hardy English variety and you will keep the maintenance to a minimum.
 Lavender enjoys good drainage, so don’t overwater it.
+It’s a good idea to plant lavender companion plants alongside to boost wow factor.

 Spring flowering bulbs